Call us now

 Road traffic accident claims

-Whether you're driving as part of your daily commute or you’re a passenger on a long car journey, or a pedestrian, if you're involved in a road traffic accident (RTA) it can have a long-lasting and even life-changing impact on your daily life.
+Whether you're driving as part of your daily commute, you’re a passenger on a long car journey or a pedestrian, if you're involved in a road traffic accident (RTA), it can have a long-lasting and even life-changing impact on your daily life.

-That is what happened with Darren Pugh.
-Following a major collision, he was left with life-changing injuries, including amputation and fractures.
-Watch the video to find out how Shoosmiths was able to get the RTA compensation he needed to live a fulfilled life following such tragedy.
+Following a major collision, Darren was left with life-changing injuries, including amputation and fractures.
+Watch the video to find out how Shoosmiths was able to get the RTA compensation he needed to live a fulfilled life following such a tragedy.

-What are the types of road traffic accidents?
+What types of road traffic accidents can I claim for?

 All drivers have a duty by law to keep all road users, including pedestrians, horse riders and cyclists, safe.
 If an individual's driving has caused you an injury, you may be entitled to make an accident compensation claim.